kelson99/ios-pt5-bw4-kelson-sean/README.md

 # ios-pt5-bw4-kelson-sean
-Private Yelp — Kelson &amp; Sean
+Private Yelp — Kelson &amp; Sean, this project was built with a two person team of student iOS developers to be completed in one week.

 <h1>Curator</h1>